Flagged infighting, but Congress didn’t act: Ripun Bora

-Former Assam Congress chief and Rajya Sabha ex-MP Ripun Bora, who switched to the Trinamool Congress recently, has said that he repeatedly alerted the party high command about the “corrosive effects of infighting, but no action was taken”.
+Former Assam Congress chief and Rajya Sabha MP Ripun Bora, who switched to the Trinamool Congress recently, has said that he repeatedly alerted the party high command about the “corrosive effects of infighting, but no action was taken”.
 In an interview to Sourav Roy Barman, Bora said the TMC is starting from the scratch in Assam and the party plans to reach out to the people from all spheres of life to include their needs and aspirations in its agenda.
-Excerpts:
+Edited excerpts:

 Your resignation letter suggests that Congress is a divided house in Assam.
 How serious was infighting in the state unit?